 After earning his J.D. in May 2010, Raphael immediately began fighting to give voice to voiceless and value to the marginalized.
 Sandy Spater, Raphael’s dear friend and mentor, hired Raphael as an Associate Attorney for the Spater Law Office and Raphael hit the ground running.
 He co-counseled with Attorney Spater in both a state civil rape trial in August 2010 and a federal police misconduct trial in February 2011.
 In March 2012, following a devastating diagnosis of pancreatic cancer for Sandy, Raphael and Sandy became partners in The Law Office of Spater & Davis-Williams, LLC.

 Community service is a core commitment and tradition of Spater & Davis-Williams.
-Raphael is a member of the Board of Directors and serves as Deputy General Counsel for the ACLU of Ohio as well as on the Executive and Nominating Committees (acluohio.org); he is the immediate past President for the Board of Directors of the Kaleidoscope Youth Center (kycohio.org), the only LGBTQ* youth center in the state of Ohio; and he serves as Cooperating Attorney for the Central Ohio Fair Housing Association (cofha.org).
+Raphael is a member of the Board of Directors and serves as Deputy General Counsel for the ACLU of Ohio as well as on the Executive Committee.
+He also serves on the Board of Directors and is the immediate past President of the Board for Kaleidoscope Youth Center (kycohio.org), the only LGBTQ* youth center in the state of Ohio dedicated to creating a safe and empowering space for LGBTQ youth ages 12-20.